 How to Negotiate Your Salary

-You’ve gone through the grueling process of creating your resume, developing and implementing a plan of action for applying to jobs, going on multiple interviews, to finally be offered the position you were seeking.
+You’ve gone through the grueling process of writing your resume, developing and implementing a plan of action for applying to jobs, going on multiple interviews, to finally be offered the position you were seeking.

 However, there’s one problem, the salary you were offered is less than you thought.
 What can you do?
-You certainly don’t want to turn down this position since it’s what you wanted but at the same time you expected to make more money.
+You certainly don’t want to turn down this position since it’s what you wanted but at the same time you expected to make more money

 This article will outline the best ways to effectively negotiate your salary so you can feel confident in getting paid according to the value you bring.